My Fair Lady (Broadway cast recording): Background and recording

-Columbia's engineering team used a three-microphone setup—one for vocals, one for the orchestra, and one for ambient tone—to balance clarity with theatrical energy.
-Fred Plaut, Columbia's senior engineer, oversaw the final mastering, making careful adjustments for vinyl limitations.
-Lieberson's team worked around the clock to edit and master the album, which shipped within days to meet 100,000 advance orders.
-The recording not only recouped CBS's investment but also set a new benchmark for cast albums, influencing future releases like The Sound of Music and West Side Story.
+Columbia's engineering team used a three-microphone setup, one for vocals, one for the orchestra, and one for ambient tone, to balance clarity with theatrical energy.
+Fred Plaut, Columbia's senior engineer, oversaw the final mastering, making adjustments for vinyl limitations.
+Lieberson's team edited and mastered the album, which shipped within days to meet 100,000 advance orders.